lingqiz/lingqiz.github.io/index.md

 <h2>Research Interests (see reseach page for details)</h2>
 <p>I’m interested in how the brain works from a computational (theoretical) perspective.
-Using engineering tools and ideas such as Bayesian Statistics (Machine Learning), Information Theory and Reinforcement Learning, we can formalize the normative principles regarding perception and goal-directed behavior, which in turn provide us with testable predictions at both behavioral and implementation (physiological) level.
+Using engineering tools and ideas such as Bayesian Statistics (Machine Learning), Information Theory and Reinforcement Learning, we can formalize normative principles regarding perception and goal-directed behavior, which in turn provide us with testable predictions at both behavioral and implementation (physiological) level.
 Conversely, by observing the how minds and machines solve the same problem differently, I ask questions about how insights into brain and human behavior could inform the research of artificial intelligence.
 I also maintain active interests in dynamical system model and control theory.</p>